ifsheldon/pamit/README.md

 The APIs of `map_inplace()` and `map_to()` are straight forward.

+`map_to` requires the target field to have the same shape of the source field, but the "channels" may differ.
+Please see `examples/extend_dimension` for example.

 If `with_index` is `True`, then the Taichi function is expected to have `index` (i.e., the index of an element in a field) and `element` (i.e., the value of an element in a field) as first two arguments.

 Otherwise, the Taichi function is expected to have `element` as the first argument.